 Spiders are one of the most common house pests, and though they don't wreak as much havoc as some insects - such as wasps, termites and ants - they're often a nuisance to homeowners.
 And as the weather cools in parts of North America, many homeowners might find more spiders crawling indoors for warmth.
 If you've spotted a few new spiderwebs inside recently, here's how to identify and prevent these common arachnids:

 Signs of a spider infestation

 Spiders often go unnoticed in the home because they typically don't travel in large numbers.
 However, there are a few signs you might notice.
-Webs are one of the easiest-to-spot indicators, though the spider that made it isn't always home.
-If you notice other insects trapped in the web, it's good indicator that it belongs to Comb-Footed spiders or Orb-Weaving spiders.
-Wispy cobwebs are usually the work of a triangulate house spider, which are completely harmless to humans.
+Webs are one of the easiest-to-spot indicators, though the spider that made them isn't always home.
+If you notice other insects trapped in the web, it's a good indicator that it belongs to Comb-Footed spiders or Orb-Weaving spiders.
+Wispy cobwebs are usually the work of a triangulate house spider, which are normally not dangerous to humans.

 Spider bites are another indicator of an infestation.
 If you wake up with small red bumps on your skin, it could be the result of a spider bite.
 However, the University of Minnesota noted that very few species of North American spiders bite people.
 Spiders may bite if they are disturbed or handled carelessly.

 Types of spiders

 According to Common Spiders of North America, there are 68 unique families of spiders in North America, each with its own set of species.
 Most of these tend to live in wooded areas and rarely enter homes.
 There are, however, several fairly innocuous species that tend to live in houses.